-- The times given above are for licensable activities. - In the case of premises which encompass two or more uses it is incumbent on the applicant to state the primary use of the premises; this use must be supported by the management plan/operating schedule. - Any application which falls outside the times given above will need to demonstrate a genuinely exceptional case to justify departure from the Policy.
-The reasons for the exception should be shown in the operating schedule and must demonstrate that there will be no derogation in the licensing objectives, including from departing customers.
-Exceptional circumstances do not include the quality of the management nor the size of the venue. - 9.6 Key Factor 4, Standards to Promote the Licensing Objectives, sets out many measures that the Licensing Authority considers to be appropriate in order to ensure the promotion of the licensing objectives. - 9.7 Having regard to the issues within the Old Town Zone the Licensing Authority has also set out particular matters to which it expects operators to pay special attention in order to ensure their operation will not add to the problems within this area.
-Operators are not required to do so, but where the authority's discretion is engaged, any applications which fail to address all appropriate matters may be refused or have conditions applied to comply with the policy measures. - 9.8 These measures shall be considered in conjunction with the policy approach set out above and may be more or less appropriate depending on the style of operation applied for.
+- In the case of premises which encompass two or more uses it is incumbent on the applicant to state the primary use of the premises; this use must be supported by the management plan/operating schedule. - Any applicant who wishes to operate a premises for which there is a strong presumption against within the Policy must demonstrate in its application that there will be no derogation in the licensing objectives, including from departing customers, and that its operation actively supports the Key Factors.
+Reliance on continuing good practice is unlikely to be sufficient where such applications for new or material variations are sought.
+Neither should reliance be placed on the size of the venue. - 9.6 Key Factor 4, Standards to Promote the Licensing Objectives, sets out many measures that the Licensing Authority considers to be appropriate in order to ensure the promotion of the licensing objectives. - 9.7 Having regard to the issues within the Town Centre Zone the Licensing Authority has also set out particular matters to which it expects operators to pay special attention in order to ensure their operation will not add to the problems within this area.
+Operators are not required to do so, but where the authority's discretion is engaged, any applications which fail to address all appropriate matters may be refused or have appropriate conditions applied. - 9.8 These measures shall be considered in conjunction with the policy approach set out above and may be more or less appropriate depending on the style of operation applied for.
 Applicants are not limited to only these proposed measures and should propose all measures they consider appropriate in the promotion of the licensing objectives.